 In Risk-like games, players face off against each other on maps divided into territories.
 One player may conquer the territories of another by eliminating all of the other’s units from a said territory.
-Units can be eliminated with the throwing of the dice, and a unit is lost for every instance where the opposing player has a higher score on one cast die.
+Units can be eliminated with the throwing of the dice, and a unit is lost for every instance where the attacking player has a higher score on one cast die.
 The throwing of the die is governed by the following rules:

 - The defender rolls a maximum of 2 dice (one per unit - contingent on the unit number on the attacked territory).